turkeryilmaz/openairinterface5g/tools/profiling/README.md

 The collector defaults to the CM5 and laptop roots shown above.
 Existing local runs are skipped.
-Each new run is copied into a temporary directory on the laptop and atomically renamed into the archive after `scp` succeeds.
+Each new run is copied into a temporary directory on the laptop.
+A finalized archive is verified before atomic publication; the collector restores only the exact whole-second mtime truncation caused by the measured SFTP transport, then verifies it again.
+Other integrity failures abort publication.
+A manifestless partial run is published as transferred and explicitly labeled unverified.
 The collector transfers timestamped nrUE process directories only; it does not copy `configs/nrUE`.

 ## Run a controlled paired campaign